« View All Posts

 They’ll also need to stop regularly to check the securement of the load.
 This requires extra work as a driver — especially if the load also has to be tarped.
 Drivers are compensated for this hard, physical labor with a higher salary.

 The bigger the load, the more training you’ll need.
 The more endorsements and experience needed to haul freight, the more money you can make.
-That’s why heavy haulers make the most money compared to van or flatbed drivers.
+That’s why heavy haulers typically make more money than van or flatbed drivers.

 Heavy haul drivers have to haul freight that is overweight and over-dimensional.
 Not only does this require extra securement, but it also requires careful, patient drivers.
-It also requires more axles.
-The more axles, the higher the pay.
 Blue Freightliner heavy haul truck with large equipment on trailer

-Heavy haul drivers also have to do the extra work of securing special permits, following driving curfews and driving with escort cars.
+Heavy haul drivers also have to do the extra work of securing special permits, following driving curfews, and working with escort cars.

 You’ll hear this in the trucking industry a lot: The higher the risk, the greater the reward.
 It couldn’t be truer for heavy haulers.